Maximize your performance during the Applied Exams!

 - Temperature – Value

-→ The successful candidate will integrate this information to identify clinical conditions chosen from among the following areas:- Perioperative cardiac events
+→ The successful candidate will integrate this information to identify clinical conditions chosen from among the following areas:

 - Perioperative respiratory events

-→ The successful candidate will be able to use 2-dimensional and color flow Doppler to identify relevant anatomy, make qualitative diagnostic assessments, and provide treatment recommendations.
-Pulsed-wave and continuous-wave Doppler will not be tested.
-Scenarios will be chosen from among the following areas:
+→ The successful candidate will be able to interpret two-dimensional echocardiograms and point-of-care ultrasound images with or without color flow Doppler and M-mode (lung ultrasound) to identify relevant anatomy, make qualitative diagnostic assessments, and provide treatment recommendations.
+Exam will not include pulsed-wave and continuous-wave Doppler.
+Scenarios may include the following:

 - Presence or absence of an atrial septal defect